ankschoubey/blog/src/content/post/philosophy/core-values/systems/perfection.md

 ---
 comments: true
-description: Why failing forward is the only way?
+excerpt: Why failing forward is the only way?
 tags:
  - non-technical
  - systems
 publishDate: 2022-09-08T20:52:08.052481
 last-modified-purpose:
-permalink: /perfection/
+slug: /perfection/
 title: Perfection isn't an attainable goal.
 We are always a step closer to it.
 toc: false
 image: /images/perfection.svg